The political winds aren't brisk enough so let's throw a NYSUT election into the mix.

 All of them are also leaders of the opt-out movement, an unprecedented act of civil disobedience which has pushed back against the privatization of public education.
 As a founder of New York State Allies for Public Education (NYSAPE), Bianca Tanis has traveled the state and appeared on national television to educate teachers and parents on the standardized threats their schools face.
 This dedication alone has given working teachers more hope than Andy Pallotta could ever hope to give.

-he existential threats faced by NYSUT and teachers in general cannot be minimized.
+Even amid the lunacy of a Trump presidency, the existential threats faced by NYSUT and teachers in general cannot be minimized.
 This election should at least help expose those threats to a public flogging of logic and the altruism of educators.

 Lillis and ST recognize these threats, and want schools to persevere and prosper.
 They know, for instance, that the eager students sitting in their classrooms today are a lot less likely to become teachers tomorrow because of the losses of the past decade, losses which the likes of Pallotta have done little to stop.